MichaelStott/tech-squawks/web/content/aws/canonical_requests/introduction.md

 weight: 1
 ---

 AWS cloud services are available through public API endpoints.
-Whether these are invoked via the AWS CLI, SDKs, or Infrastructure as Code (IaC) tools, each approach ultimately results in generating and sending HTTP requests to a desired service endpoint.
+Whether invoked via the AWS CLI, SDKs, or Infrastructure as Code (IaC) tools, each approach ultimately results in generating and sending HTTP requests to a desired service endpoint.
 These underlying HTTP requests are reffered to as _canonical requests_.

-AWS canonical requests include a _signature_ generated with valid credentials, consisting of an access key ID and secret key, and the request parameters.
+AWS canonical requests include a _signature_ generated with request paramaeters and user credentials, which consists of an _Access Key ID_ and _Secret Key_.
 This signature enables AWS to validate the identity of the client, protect the API request data in transit, and mitigate potential relay attacks.

 ![Cloud Computing Overview](/images/can_req/can_req2.png)